JustinGOSSES/LAGDAL/On_LLMs_and_Robot_Roadside_Geologist.md

 ## Summary

-This document describes how I'm thinking about what large language models and what new capabilities they bring to the table for building a roadside geology bot.
-It describes the challenges of such a product and lessons learned building an experimental version using tools like: OpenAI, Langchain, Macrostrat API, wikipedia API, etc.

-## Premise

-Although geology education mostly takes place in the classroom, getting out to see rocks outcropping in the real world is a common part of geology training be it in a university or as part of an occupation.
-Listening to someone speak about the details of the rocks in front of them at the side of a cliff, interpreting their features, putting them into the regional context, or speaking to them as an excellent example of some concept is a core experience shared of geology education.
-There is an entire collection books called "roadside geology of ____ ", because understanding the geology of point locations across a transit as a way to understand the larger geological picture is a core experience.
-Information is organized to parallel that experience.
+Although geology education is largely classroom-based, geology field trips are a common shared experiece that makes up an important part of geology education.
+The experience of standing beside a cliff face while someone expertly points out the subtle details of the rock formations, contextualizing them within the broader regional geology, and using them as examples to illustrate fundamental geological concepts is a quintessential part of geology education.
+In fact, there exists an entire genre of books called "roadside geology of ____" that capitalize on the idea of using point locations along a route to build a larger understanding of geological phenomena.
+The information in these books is often presented in a manner that mirrors the traditional field trip experience.

-Of course, to make this experience requires a person knowledgable about the geology of the area, who is already familiar with all the stops as well as many others in the area.
-This person has likely spent considerable time researching the geology of the area beforehand as well as time organizing the information into content that can be delivered at each stop along the field trip.
-Available time and knowledge level of the audience is typically taken into account when creating the content to be delivered.
-Such a person is not always available though.
-Sometimes a geologist, or anyone interested in geology, is just driving along in their car, riding a train, sitting in a plane, or even not moving and just interested in the geology of one or more points on planet Earth.
-They wish to know about that local rock on the side of the road and how it fits into the larger regional context.
+Usually, someone with deep knowledge of the area is needed to lead these excursions, as they are familiar with the stops along the way and have spent countless hours researching and organizing the information to be delivered at each stop.
+This includes accounting for the audience's level of knowledge and the time available to deliver the content.
+However, there are times when such a knowledgeable guide is not available.
+Perhaps a geologist, or simply someone with an interest in geology, is driving along a road or looking at a map and wishes they had access to information about the local geology and its broader context.

-> _Can we create a bot that fullfills to some extent the role of the geology field trip leader, at least in terms of finding and presenting relevant content to those that wish to hear about it?_
+> Is it possible to create a bot that can take on at least some of the role of a field trip leader, by finding and presenting relevant geological information to those who seek it?

-As machine learning, natural language processing, and technology in general continue to improve, it starts to become more reasonable to think about automating some of this information delivering.
-This document poses the question of how far we are from having an AI geology professor in the field?
-It attempts to identify what do large language models make easier that was previously harder to accomplish and what difficult problems remain?
+As technology continues to improve, with advancements in machine learning and natural language processing, it becomes increasingly plausible to automate information delivery in this way.
+This document poses the question of whether we are approaching the day when an AI geology professor can at least provide an introductury statement that might be delivered at the beginning of a field trip stop.

+> This document explores the ways in which large language models make it easier to accomplish certain tasks that were once impossible to do programmatically, while also highlighting the challenges that remain.

 ## The context of when was this written

 This was written in March of 2023.
-OpenAI's ChatGPT application and foundational models have created a surge in interest and development activity due to their new natural language processing capabilities.
+The tech community has been swept up by a surge of interest and activity, fueled in part by the incredible capabilities of OpenAI's ChatGPT application and its foundational models.

-I've previously done some work and side projects in more traditional natural language processing areas.
-This is my first experiment using pre-built large language models in a side project.
+While, I've previously done some work and side projects in more traditional natural language processing areas, this is my first experiment using pre-built large language models in a side project.
 Needless to say, I have no idea what I'm doing.
 There's a high chance I'll look back on this writing in 3-12 months and groan, but for now it is helping me collect my thoughts.